 Connecticut Criminal Impersonation Lawyer

 Despite what you may have seen on television or in the movies, pretending to be another person to acquire money, information, or cause injury to another person is a crime in Connecticut.
 The Connecticut crime is called Criminal Impersonation and is being taken very seriously by Connecticut law enforcement.
 With the widespread problem of identity theft rings, credit card scams, and mass worldwide data breaches affecting the credit reports of millions of Americans, Connecticut police and prosecutors now have zero tolerance for Connecticut Criminal Impersonation arrests under CGS 53a-130 and CGS 53a-130a.
 As the best Connecticut criminal impersonation lawyers and attorneys will tell you, Criminal Impersonation charges strike at the heart of something money can never buy you and cannot easily be replaced—a person’s reputation and credit history.
-So if you have been arrested for Criminal Impersonation in Stamford, Greenwich, Darien or New Canaan, call a top Stamford Connecticut criminal lawyer right away to learn more about the crime and the various defenses available to you.
+So if you have been arrested for Criminal Impersonation, call a top Connecticut criminal lawyer right away to learn more about the crime and the various defenses available to you.